kathrinlin/customizing-aspnetcore-book/manuscript/05-hostedservices.md

 ## The new worker service projects

 The new worker services and the generic hosting in ASP.NET Core 3.0 makes it pretty easy to create simple service like applications that only do some stuff without the full blown ASP.NET stack and without a web server.
-This project is simply created like with this command:
+This project is simply created with the following command:

 ~~~ shell
 dotnet new worker -n BackgroundServiceSample -o BackgroundServiceSample
 ~~~

-This created basically a console application with a `Program.cs` and a `Worker.cs`.
-The `Worker.cs` is the `BackgrounService` and the Programm looks pretty familiar but without the `WebHostBuilder`
+Basically this created a console application with a `Program.cs` and a `Worker.cs`.
+The `Worker.cs` is the `BackgrounService` and the program looks pretty familiar but without the `WebHostBuilder`.

 ~~~ csharp
 public class Program